paupedrals/DjangoGamehub/README.md

 or

-run the command python setup.py
+run the command "python setup.py"

-Both do the same, create a virtual environtment, activate it, and install the dependencies on requirements.txt
+Both do the same, create a virtual environtment (venv), activate it, and install the dependencies on requirements.txt